-Similar species: Another Missouri milkweed, fourleaf milkweed (Asclepias quadrifolia) is also called whorled milkweed.
+Similar species: Similar in name, the fourleaf milkweed (Asclepias quadrifolia) is also called "whorled milkweed."
 It looks much different, with 2 or 4 lance-shaped to ovate leaves per node, and often has pinkish flowers.
 Also, it lives in open woods instead of upland prairies.

 Height: 8–24 inches.